 The next day, unable to get music out of my mind, I toured the Budapest Opera House.
 When it was opened in 1884 it was meant to be the grandest of the grand – only not quite as grand as the one in Vienna because the Austro-Hungarian Emperor, Franz Joseph, couldn’t allow anything to trump that.

-Even so, the Budapest Opera House, renowned for its superb acoustics, is lavish to the extreme.
+Even so, the Budapest Opera House, renowned for its superb acoustics, is decorous to the extreme and essential stop on any Budapest music tour.
 In addition to a 3-ton chandelier surrounded by a fresco of Greek gods, so much gold (3 kilos to be exact) coats the fixtures you’d be excused for thinking you’ve stumbled into a Hungarian Fort Knox.

 The best part of the Budapest Opera House was that when I went outside my sweetheart Liszt was waiting for me, sitting patiently in a niche in the Neo-Renaissance facade, and while his expression was a tad stoney (he might have heard I’d spent the evening with Mozart), the connection we had was so strong one could even say it was carved in stone.